Downtown Radio: History

 The station, also known as DTR or simply Downtown, began broadcasting on 16 March 1976 - the same day as Prime Minister Harold Wilson resigned.
 The station had a mini scoop, breaking the news over an hour before BBC Radio Ulster.

 Downtown Radio has very much become part of the broadcasting landscape of the entire nine-county province of Ulster.
-Many of its presenters, such as Trevor 'Big T' Campbell and Candy Devine, are household names - Campbell and Devine have been with Downtown since it began broadcasting.
+Many of its presenters, such as Trevor 'Big T' Campbell and Candy Devine, are household names - Campbell and Devine had been with Downtown since it began broadcasting.